arupmmi07/webtp-sdui/deploy/DEVOPS_CHECKLIST.md

 ## Support Contact

 If deployment fails or issues arise:
-1. Check Docker logs: `docker logs webtp-demo-api`
+1. Check Docker logs: `docker logs webpt-demo-api`
 2. Check application logs in `logs/` directory
 3. Verify all environment variables are set correctly
 4. Ensure Azure OpenAI endpoint is accessible from server